JamieGainer/autarchy/README.md

 **verbosity**

 Default value is 0 (quite).
 This sets the extent to which TPOT sends progress messages to stdout.
-Options are 1, 2, and 3.
+Options are 0, 1, 2, and 3.

 **model**

-Default is the full set of regression models in TPOT ().
+Default is the full set of regression models in TPOT (RidgeCV, LassoLarsCV, ElasticNetCV, DecisionTreeRegressor, ExtraTreesRegressor, GradientBoostingRegressor, AdaBoostRegressor, RandomForestRegressor, KNeighborsRegressor, and LinearSVR).

 ## Repo Format: